RGraph: HTML5 canvas graph library - Line chart documentation

 Combining the Line and Bar charts

 You can combine the Bar and Line charts with a bit of magic.
 It's actually quite easy to do.
 Find out more here.
-In the same vein, you can have Y axes on both the left and right.

 Available properties